Return to the forgotten ULX: a broadband NICER+NuSTAR study of NGC 4190 ULX-1: Data Reduction

 The \nicer\ data were reduced using {\sc nicerdas} version 2020-04-23\_V007a, with CALDB version 20200722.
 Calibration and pre-filtering were performed using the {\sc nicerl2} routine, and barycenter correction applied with {\sc barycorr} (with ephemeris DE-405), using the \chandra\ source coordinates \citep{evans19}.
 The four observations were then merged using {\sc nimpumerge}, and good time intervals (GTIs) created using the following settings: SUN\_ANGLE$>$60, COR\_SAX$>$4.0 and KP$<$5.
 These GTIs were used to extract events between 0.2 and 12\,keV using {\sc niextract-events}, and then {\sc xselect} was used to extract spectra and light curves.
 We used the standard response matrix file (RMF) and on-axis ancillary response file (ARF) as provided in the CALDB, and generated the background spectrum using both the {\sc nicer\_bkg\_estimator} tool and the {\sc nibackgen3C50} tool.

 The count rate for NGC~4190~ULX-1 is comparable to the \nicer\ background rate.
 Plotting the counts spectrum along with the background shows that the background dominates over the data at low and high energies (Fig.~\ref{fig:counts}), though the two methods for background estimation do not entirely agree on the exact energy range for which the source is dominant.
 Therefore, we take an approximate average of the low- and high-energy bounds and only consider data in the energy range 0.5--4.5\,keV when analyzing this source.
 Additionally, we used the background generated from the {\sc nicer\_bkg\_estimator} method during analysis as it is more conservative about the contribution from background than {\sc nibackgen3C50}.
-Using {\sc nicer\_bkg\_estimator} as a basis, we estimate the background count rate at 0.77\,ct\,s$^{-1}$ between 0.5--4.5\,keV.
+Using {\sc nicer\_bkg\_estimator} as a basis, we estimate the background count rate at 0.77\,ct\,s$^{-1}$ between 0.5--4.5\,keV (compared to a net source rate of 1.75\,ct\,s$^{-1}$ in the same band).